Roger Kneebone explores how lacemakers, glass artists and percussionists are sharing skills with researchers.

 Nearby, at the Imperial-run St Mary's Hospital, embroiderer Fleur Oakes has identified techniques from her repertoire that could improve surgeons' control over fine sutures when they join arteries together.
 Oakes — lacemaker in residence at the vascular-surgery unit — is working with the clinical team to devise an educational programme aimed at overcoming problems with thread tangling during surgery.

 These cross-cutting collaborations are part of the engagement and performance science programme that I direct at Imperial.
-Under its aegis, bioscientists and clinicians in the divisions of computational medicine and surgery are working with expert practitioners and academics from the Art Workers' Guild, the Royal College of Music and the Victoria and Albert Museum Research Institute to explore common ground in haptic learning — how we discover through doing in science and craft (237; 2015).
-Science and medicine are no more purely cognitive than the arts.
-All depend on performance, technical skill, observation, dexterity and the ability to work under pressure. and Front.
+Under its aegis, bioscientists and clinicians in the divisions of computational medicine and surgery are working with expert practitioners and academics from the Art Workers' Guild, the Royal College of Music and the Victoria and Albert Museum Research Institute to explore common ground in haptic learning — how we discover through doing in science and craft (J. Kiverstein and M. Miller Front.
 Hum.
 Neurosci.
-9,
+9, 237; 2015).
+Science and medicine are no more purely cognitive than the arts.
+All depend on performance, technical skill, observation, dexterity and the ability to work under pressure.

 Over more than ten years in this arena, I have learned that the conditions for serendipitous encounters must be deliberately curated.
 The Imperial programme is not a conceptual science–art collaboration, whose benefits for scientists are often considered marginal.
 It hinges instead on physical communication at the level of doing and making — the craft of science.
 We have found that the collaborations have led to changes in approach, such as heightening surgeons' awareness when handling suture thread, as well as inspiring experimentation with new stitching techniques.
 Engaging with different experts can send a cold blast through our assumptions, scouring them out and leading to new insights.